t-freger/ram/docs/docs/guides/database-queries.md

 :::

 :::tip
-Run `docker exec -it immich_postgres psql immich <DB_USERNAME>` to connect to the database via the container directly.
+Run `docker exec -it ram_postgres psql ram <DB_USERNAME>` to connect to the database via the container directly.

 (Replace `<DB_USERNAME>` with the value from your [`.env` file](/docs/install/environment-variables#database)).
 :::